kuruho/dansuma/README.md

 4. [Valerio Sacchetto](https://github.com/zakkos) (with help from [Gloria Puppi](https://github.com/gloryp))
 5. [Luca Belluccini](https://github.com/lucabelluccini) (remotely from Nice)

+### Copyright and License

 **Copyright (C) 2017, [the Kuruho Team](https://github.com/kuruho/).
 All Rights Reserved**

+Dansuma is an Open Source Project, for details please see the [LICENSE](LICENSE) file inside this repository and the repository of the related projects.